 The process of joining new communities and experiencing new systems of values, beliefs, norms, and practices can sometimes be frustrating and difficult, which will likely lead to some form of culture shock.

-By this point you have probably developed techniques for navigating your new environment and are beginning to adjust to language and/or cultural differences.
+4. Recovery & Adjustment: After a few months, you may find yourself gradually adapting to the new environment.
+By this point, you have probably developed techniques for navigating your new environment and are beginning to adjust to language and/or cultural differences.

 While abroad, you may or may not face language barriers, but you will most likely be in a place where communication differs in some way.